shwesin14/Getting-and-cleaning-Data-Assignment/README.md

 3. Create a R script and name run_analysis.

-4.Load the R script using source("run_analysis.txt")
+4.Load the R script using source("run_analysis.txt").
+After the exeuction, the new outputs will be replaced inthe merged_tidy_data.tex and calculated_tidy_data.text.

-5.Run the R script using run_analysis() as follow instructions: